MITLibraries/guides/misc/exception_monitoring.md

 ## How can I add Sentry to my Python application

+For an application that you are developing locally:

+1. Using the DSN from the Sentry project's SDK Setup > Client Keys (DSN), set `SENTRY_DSN="<Sentry DSN for the project>"` in the repo's `.env` file.
+2. Ideally, Sentry is configured before any functional application code is added.
+If Sentry is added after there is functional code, comment out any code after Sentry is configured in the application, typically with `configure_sentry()` from the Python template repos.
+3. Add `1/0` in the code which will trigger a `ZeroDivisionError` that will be reported to Sentry.
+4. In the project's `.env` file, set `WORKSPACE="dev"`.
+5. Run the application to trigger the error and establish the `dev` environment in the Sentry project.
+6. Confirm that a `ZeroDivisionError` was reported to the correct environment in the Sentry project.
+7. Repeat steps 4-6 for `stage` and `prod`.
+8. Restore the application code to its original state.
+  a.
+Set `SENTRY_DSN="None"`.
+  b.
+Remove `1/0` from application.
+  c.
+Restore any commented out application code.
+  d.
+Set `WORKSPACE="dev"`.

 For both Django and Flask, add `SENTRY_DSN` to your ENV and set this to whatever value the project you just created provides.

 ### Django